 References

 Introduction The need for more sophisticated approach for creating oracle database is becoming increasingly important for organizations.
 Delivering solution and serving large volume of requests in such short span of time is quite challenging for DBAs.
-DBAs or Oracle Advanced users can deliver a database more effectively using DiOC.
+DBAs or Oracle Advanced users can deliver a database more effectively using this technique.
 This idea will speed up the deployment for the ORACLE infrastructure.
-This will spin up a container with ORACLE software installed and database created on it automatically with just one click.
+This will spin up a Docker container having ORACLE software installed and database created on it automatically with just one click.
+Yes, I’ve just written, “One Click”.
 This is just an initial prototype, but it can surely be customized and enhanced based on customer’s requirements.

 Assumptions:

-Customer needs a database on urgent basis
+Customer needs a database on urgent basis (Almost instantly)

-Customer needs a multiple databases in one go
+Customer needs a multiple databases in one go (i.e. 10 database for some classroom/Vendor training)

-Customer needs a dedicated environment
+Customer needs a dedicated environment (One database instance per container)

-Customer just wants to play around and do some POC on ORACLE database with high privileges credential
+Customer just wants to play around and do some PoC on ORACLE database with high privileges credential (DBA privileges and Linux Administrator privileges) and do not need regular DBA support

+Technical (DBA) team needs to train new resources on ORACLE Database tasks – onboarding/offboarding

 Audience

-This white paper is intended for Oracle Database Administrator (DBAs), Docker Administrators, OS Administrators, storage administrators, IT architects, and technical managers responsible for designing, creating, and managing ORACLE databases, infrastructures and data centers.
+This white paper is intended for Oracle Database Administrator (DBAs), Docker Administrators, Linux Administrators, storage administrators, IT architects, and technical managers responsible for designing, creating, and managing ORACLE databases, infrastructures and data centers.

 Technologies Used